 Guy Gavriel Kay

-Guy Gavriel Kay has published twelve novels which have been translated into more than 25 languages and have appeared on bestseller lists around the world.
+Guy Gavriel Kay has published 13 novels which have been translated into 30 languages and have appeared on bestseller lists around the world.
 He is also the author of the acclaimed poetry collection, Beyond This Dark House.
-His most recent work is River of Stars and his newest novel is CHILDREN OF EARTH AND SKY.
+His most recent work is Children of Earth and Sky.
 Before beginning his career as a novelist, Kay was retained by the Estate of J.R.R.
 Tolkien to assist in the editorial construction of The Silmarillion, the first and best-known of the posthumously published Tolkien works.
 Called to the Bar of Ontario in 1980, he has also been principal writer and associate producer for the CBC's award-winning crime-drama series, The Scales of Justice.
 Kay has twice won the Aurora Award, is a multiple World Fantasy Award nominee, and won that award in 2008 for Ysabel.
-He also won the Sunburst and Les Chevaux Célestes awards for Under Heaven, and is the recipient of the International Goliardos Prize, presented in Mexico City, for his contributions to the literature of the fantastic.
-In 2014 he was invested with the Order of Canada, the country's highest civilian honour.
-Kay's authorized website may be found at www.brightweavings.com.
-Guy Gavriel Kay lives in Toronto with his wife and two sons.
+He has also one France's Prix Elbakin for both Under Heaven and River of Stars, and is the recipient of the International Goliardos Prize, presented in Mexico City, for his contributions to the literature of the fantastic.

 Nora Kay was born in Northumberland but she and her family lived for many years in Dundee.
 She now lives in Aberdeen.